Pure-the-Language/Pure/README.md

 * Single-word package names.
 * On-prompto package invokation (through `Import`).
 * Pure uses `PUREPATH` to search for scripts when using `Include` and when executing script file directly from command line as the first argument.
+* Pure is very lightweight and will always be a thin layer on top of existing Roslyn/.Net runtime.

 I have highlighted the difference/advantage compared to traditional programming/scripting platforms: